 Newly Diagnosed Prostate Cancer?
 What You Should Know

-At SCCA, you may choose a specialist for a specific type of treatment, or you may choose the team approach, where SCCA specialists collaborate, discuss all of your options and recommend a treatment plan based on your type of cancer and how it has progressed.
+At SCCA, you may choose to visit a specialist for one specific type of treatment, or you may choose a team approach, where SCCA specialists collaborate, discuss all of your options, and recommend a treatment plan based on your type of cancer and how it has progressed.